 If you're experiencing slower-than-expected speeds, here are a few factors to consider, and what you can do about them:

 - There could be an issue with the channel over which the Wi-Fi modem is transmitting.
-Consult the video below for more information on changing the channel of your Wi-Fi modem.
+Consult the video below for more information or refer to our article on changing the channel of your Wi-Fi modem.